 TMJ Treatment Options

 The first step is a proper diagnosis to determine what is occurring and how severe the condition is.
 That involves one of our dentists looking at the joint’s movements and feeling the jaw as you open and close your mouth.
-Many times, dental x-rays are completed of the teeth and jaw to get a good idea of the condition of the entire area.
-In some situations, a CT scan is ordered to provide more detailed images of the bones in the joint.
-This, or an MRI, may be done if other treatment options have not been successful or it’s hard to determine the function of the joints otherwise.
+Many times, dental X-rays are taken of the teeth and jaw to get a good idea of the condition of the entire area.
+In some situations, our dentists may order a CT scan to provide more detailed images of the bones in the joint.
+An MRI is another option if other treatment options have not been successful or it’s hard to determine what’s happing with the joints otherwise.

-In some cases, medications are a first line of treatment.
-That includes anti-inflammatories and pain relievers that can help to reduce discomfort.
-Your dentist may prescribe medications that are more powerful than over-the-counter treatments.
+In some cases, medications are the first line of treatment.
+This includes anti-inflammatories and pain relievers that can help to reduce discomfort.
+Our dentists may prescribe medications that are more powerful than over-the-counter treatments.

 Other medications include tricyclic antidepressants, which have been shown to be helpful in treating bruxism and providing some pain relief, as well as muscle relaxants.
 TMJ disorders may be created by the muscles in the area spasming.